We are committed to empowering the families and carers of autistic children to optimise their life prospects and unlock their true potential.

 And we know that this can be best achieved by starting when the child is as young as possible, hence our focus on Early Intervention.

 The book, Transforming Autism, is the very first step in this project.
-Written in early 2016, it uses one family’s journey to highlight not only the path taken to improve their autistic boy’s life, but also the true underlying nature of that autistic child.
+Written in 2016, it uses one family’s journey to highlight not only the path taken to improve their autistic boy’s life, but also the true underlying nature of that autistic child.
 Through the story it tells, it presents real useful examples of ways that children with autism can be helped at home simply and without expense.

 Our current intentions are outlined in the graphic below: